 The consultant is expected to conduct technical and institutional capacity assessment of Bureaus of Labor and Social Affairs, Bureaus of Women Children and Youth (BoWCYs), Bureaus of Justice (BoJs), Administration for Refugee and Returnee Affairs (ARRA) and border and law enforcement officials to identify gaps in competencies to inform the content of in-service training.
 On the basis of assessed needs, develop user-friendly and culturally appropriate resources (manuals, handbooks and toolkits) for mentoring and coaching for middle and lower level workforce in BoWCA, BolSA, BoJ, Regional Supreme Court, One Stop Centers, and border and law enforcement officials.
 Training manuals and associated capacity development tools need to be harmonized with the competency framework (occupational standards) for Social Work Levels III – V of the TVET system as well as knowledge, skills, and behaviors required of qualified Social Workers.

 The consultant is expected to have hands on experience in analysis of capacity with a focus on social service workforce (or public service workforce) and design and development of capacity development tools.
 The consultant should possess technical expertise to apply the latest capacity assessment framework that is relevant to social service workforce and should have strong and proven research skills.
 The consultant should also have sufficient experience (a minimum of 5 years) in delivering/rolling out capacity development tools with a hands-on approach that employs experiential learning.
 Moreover, knowledge of the Ethiopian Occupational Standard (EOS) for Community Service Work, Community Development and Social Work is essential.

-Test the training toolkits; review and revise based on inputs drawn from the testing stage
+- Test the training toolkits; review and revise based on inputs drawn from the testing stag

 Instruction for Submission